 If you’ve been following along with my #CobaltTravels posts (making that a thing now, check out the hashtag on Instagram!), then you know that the way Michael and I are able to travel like we do is all because of points and miles.
 And how we accumulate those points and miles is through credit card sign up bonuses and spend.
-If you missed last week’s #CobaltTravels post, I talked about one of my favorite travel credit cards.
+If you missed last week’s #CobaltTravels post, I talked about one of my favorite travel credit cards, the Chase Sapphire Preferred.
 Long story short, the fastest and easiest way to accumulate a lot of points and miles for travel is to strategically open credit cards, meet the minimum spend requirements, and collect the sign up bonus (which is almost always in the form of points or miles).

 For anyone that’s new to the points and miles game, the first question that always pops up when I say that the key is to sign up for credit cards is: “Will opening credit cards hurt my credit score?”

 Will Opening Credit Cards Hurt My Credit Score?

 Today’s post is all about dispelling the number one myth about opening credit cards for the purpose of accumulating points and miles for travel.

 Spoiler alert – No, opening credit cards will not hurt your credit score.